The c-projective symmetry algebras of K\"ahler surfaces: Proof of Theorem (Degenerate type)

-According to Proposition~\ref{prop:degenerate}, we need to understand homotheties of 2-dimensional metrics.
-So far, we have seen that the projective symmetries of $g$ are extensions of homothetic symmetries of $h$, even if trivial ones.
-In the current section we are therefore going to investigate the local surfaces with homothetic symmetries.
-Looking at Fact~\ref{fct:metrics}, we only have to consider two particular cases, namely the metrics
+Proposition~\ref{prop:degenerate} requires homothetic vector fields of 2-dimensional metrics.
+These are then extended to the c-projective vector fields of $g$ we are seeking.
+In the current section we are therefore going to investigate the homothetic algebras of certain real surfaces.
+According to Fact~\ref{fct:metrics}, we need to consider the metrics